 - Mix the marinade: The first step to make these tasty lamb chops is to marinate them!
 My favorite marinade is super easy, simply add olive oil, a bit of raw honey, balsamic vinegar, and lemon juice to a medium mixing bowl and whisk together to combine.
 Then add chopped fresh mint, ground cumin, garlic powder, and a little chili powder for spice.
 That’s it!

 - .
 Marinate the lamb: After the marinade is done, place the lamb chops into a large plastic marinade bag or a glass container and top with the marinade.
 Give the bag or closed container a good shake to cover the lamb completely, and then let it marinate for about 20-30 minutes before cooking (or longer for even more flavor!).
-TIP –> Reserve 2-3 tbsp of the marinade for platting!
+TIP –> Reserve 2-3 tablespoon of the marinade for platting!

 - Fry the lamb in the air fryer: Once the lamb has marinated, it’s time to get frying!
 Preheat the air fryer to 400F and cook the lamb chops in the fryer basket for about 12-14 minutes, flipping halfway through to cook evenly on both sides.
 When the chops are done, remove them from the air fryer and let them rest for 5 minutes before slicing and serving.